lucasgabrielson/babbl/README.md

 If your application has secret keys (for example --  Twilio), make sure you tell them how to set that up, both in getting the key and then what to call it in the `.env` file.

 1. Create a database named `babbl`,
-2. The queries in the `tables.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
+2. The queries in the `database.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
 The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
 We recommend using Postico to run those queries as that was used to create the queries,
 3. Create .env file and get token from babbl.dev & IEX Cloud
     - BABBL_TOKEN=
     - IEX_CLOUD_API_TOKEN=